BrainSuite/BrainSuiteBIDSAppSampleData/README.md

 1. Install Docker from [here](https://docs.docker.com/install/).
 Docker is available on all platforms.
 For Linux, you may have to perform additional [post-installation steps](https://docs.docker.com/engine/install/linux-postinstall/).

 ## Instructions on Running Participant-Level Processing ##
-1. Download this repository by cloning this repository or downloading the zip file.
+1. Download this repository by cloning this repository or by downloading [https://github.com/BrainSuite/BrainSuiteBIDSAppSampleData/archive/refs/heads/master.zip](the zip file).
 To clone, run:
 ```
 git clone https://yeunkim@bitbucket.org/brainsuite/aomicsubset.git
 ```